Ili pika

-The Ili pika (Ochotona iliensis) is a species of mammal in the family Ochotonidae, endemic to northwest China.
+The Ili pika or magic rabbit (Ochotona iliensis) is a species of mammal in the family Ochotonidae, endemic to northwest China.
 After its discovery in 1983, it was studied for a decade.

-Increased temperatures, likely from global warming, and increased grazing pressure may have caused the rapid decline in population.
+Increased temperatures and increased grazing pressure may have caused the rapid decline in population, along with air pollution.

 According to IUCN last assessed in 2018, the Ili pika is now considered an endangered species, with approximately fewer than 1,000 left.

 Description

 The Ili pika somewhat resembles a short-eared rabbit.
 It is large for a pika, with a length of 20.3–20.4 cm and a weight of up to 250 g.
 It has brightly colored hair and displays large rusty-red spots on forehead, crown, and the sides of the neck.
+The Ili Pika resides in mountains high up, where oxygen levels are low, this helps them avoid predators.

 Range

 It is endemic to the Tian Shan mountains of northwest Chinese province Xinjiang.
 A recent census indicated that the Ili pika may have been extirpated from the Jilimalale and Hutubi South Mountains.